Micaela Colley

 Jared Zystro

-Research & Education Assistant Director
+Research and Education Director

 jared@seedalliance.org

-Jared Zystro is Organic Seed Alliance’s research and education assistant director.
+Jared Zystro is Organic Seed Alliance’s research and education director.
 He has an M.S. and Ph.D. in plant breeding and plant genetics from the University of Wisconsin - Madison, where he studied efficient methods of developing new organic sweet corn varieties.
 Jared has worked in the organic seed industry for over 15 years, managing seed production at two farms and conducting research and education projects with OSA.
 He currently manages OSA’s regional development in California, conducts participatory breeding projects and variety trials, and teaches farmers about seed production and plant breeding at workshops, conferences, and field days.
 He lives in the coastal town of Arcata, CA, with his wife and son.

 Selected Publications